cyrusbehr/tensorrt-cpp-api/README.md

 This project demonstrates how to use the TensorRT C++ API for high performance GPU inference on image data.
 It covers how to do the following:
 - How to install TensorRT 8 on Ubuntu 20.04.
-- How to generate a TRT engine file optimized for your GPU.
+- How to generate a TensorRT engine file optimized for your GPU.
 - How to specify a simple optimization profile.
+- How to run FP32, FP16, or INT8 precision inference.
 - How to read / write data from / into GPU memory and work with GPU images.
 - How to use cuda stream to run async inference and later synchronize.
 - How to work with models with static and dynamic batch sizes.
-- **New:** Supports models with multiple output tensors (and even works with batching).
+- How to work with models with single or multiple output tensors.
-- **New:** Supports models with multiple inputs.
+- How to work with models with multiple inputs.
-- **New:** New [video walkthrough](https://youtu.be/Z0n5aLmcRHQ) where I explain every line of code.
+- Includes a [Video walkthrough](https://youtu.be/Z0n5aLmcRHQ) where I explain every line of code.
-- The code can be used as a base for many models, including [Insightface](https://github.com/deepinsight/insightface) [ArcFace](https://github.com/onnx/models/tree/main/vision/body_analysis/arcface), [YoloV7](https://github.com/WongKinYiu/yolov7), [SCRFD](https://insightface.ai/scrfd) face detection, and many other single / multiple input - single / multiple output models.
-You will just need to implement the appropriate post-processing code.
+- The code can be used as a base for any model which takes a fixed size image / images as input, including [Insightface](https://github.com/deepinsight/insightface) [ArcFace](https://github.com/onnx/models/tree/main/vision/body_analysis/arcface), [YoloV8](https://github.com/ultralytics/ultralytics), [SCRFD](https://insightface.ai/scrfd) face detection.
+  - You will just need to implement the appropriate post-processing code.
 - TODO: Add support for models with dynamic input shapes.

 ## Getting Started